How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

 We further conduct macroscopic analysis for different types of neurons.
-In our neuron identification algorithm introduced in \S\ref{subsec:method-language-neurons-detection}, the number of languages that share a specific neuron is an attribution characterizing all types of activated neurons.
+In our neuron identification algorithm, the number of languages that share a specific neuron is an attribution characterizing all types of activated neurons.
 Since our study involves 10 languages, the valid range of $N$ is from $1$ to $10$.
 Among these, values of $N$ from $2$ to $9$ correspond to language-related neurons.
-As special cases in our work, $N = 1$ represents language-specific neurons, while $N = 10$ corresponds to language-agnostic neurons.
+As special cases in our work, $N = 1$ represents language-specific neurons, while $N = 10$ corresponds to general neurons.

 We report the changes in the number of neurons after multilingual alignment for each value of $N$ ranging from 1 to 10 in Figure~\ref{fig:Related_Language_Num}.
 The results show a decrease in the number of language-specific neurons, while an increase in the number of language-related neurons, which are shared across multiple languages.
-This indicates that multilingual alignment encourages LLMs to develop and utilize more shared language-related neurons, rather than on language-specific neurons, which are applicable to only a single language.
-Meanwhile, during the alignment process, the model improves its understanding of task-relevant common knowledge.
-Therefore, the overall number of language-agnostic neurons also increases significantly.
+This indicates that \textbf{multilingual alignment encourages LLMs to develop and utilize more shared language-related neurons, rather than language-specific neurons}, which are applicable to only a single language.
+Meanwhile, during the alignment, the model improves its task-relevant common knowledge.
+Therefore, the number of general neurons also increases significantly.
+Language-related neurons and language-specific neurons exhibit overall opposite trends, further highlighting the importance of a more fine-grained analysis of the two categories within our new taxonomy.
+In addition, we also report the overall neuron numbers for each value of $N$ before and after alignment in Appendix.